 I am en route to visit friends of the family for the weekend.
 The largest cities of Crete – Heraklion, Chania, Rethymnon and St. Nicholas – are all on the north coast of the island.
 The longest and most significant road on the island connects them like a spine and goes all the way across the island, which is about the distance from Bloomington to Chicago, most of the time right up against the Mediterranean.
 Think Lake Shore Drive for 200 miles.
 The entire bus ride to Heraklion, about two and a half hours, is spectacular, the view worth another €13 by itself.

 I wait for my ride at the tables and chairs in front of the Heraklion bus station.
 A man with a neck brace walks stiffly up to where I’m sitting.
 I look up.
 He is holding a tin cup.
 We make eye contact.
-He rotates his head about five degrees clockwise, his right eye down, his chin towards his left, then puts them back again, not changing his expression or taking his eyes off me.
+He rotates his head about five degrees counter-clockwise, his right eye down, his chin towards his left, then puts them back again, not changing his expression or taking his eyes off me.

 I give him a 2-euro coin.